-This session will highlight the use of advanced technologies including satellite and geo data to improve water availability mapping for a target audience of water managers, policy makers and companies.
+This session will highlight the use of satellite and geo data to improve water availability mapping for a target audience of water managers, policy makers and companies.
 The session is organized in two sub-sessions, one coordinated by NASA and the second by WRI.

-The NASA portion will describe its free and open exchange of satellite data especially useful for developing countries.
-Satellites provide synoptic and timely spatial data to address water issues from water availability, including of transboundary and the monitoring of floods and droughts.
-The NASA sub-session will focus on case studies and partnering with public and private groups in Asia and Africa.
+The NASA sub-session will describe its free and open exchange of satellite data useful for data limited developing and mid-income countries.
+Satellites provide synoptic and timely spatial data to address water issues, including of transboundary and the monitoring of floods and droughts.
+The NASA sub-session will focus on case studies and partnering with public and private groups with a South Asia case study.

 Solutions to Water Scarcity and Risk Issues Using Advanced Technologies

 14:15Â Â Â Practical Uses of Satellites for Improved Water Management.
 Mr. David Toll, NASA, USA

 14:30Â Â Â The Aqueduct Water Risk Initiative and Public and Private Sector Uses of Aqueduct.
 Ms. Betsy Otto, WRI, USA

 14:45Â Â Â Application of Satellite Data in Aqueductâ€™s Flow Accumulation Model and Possible Incorporation of Additional NASA Data into Aqueduct in the Near Future.
 Mr. Charles Iceland, WRI, USA

 15:00Â Â Â Addressing Climate and Water Issues with Advanced Technologies.
 Dr. Peter Gleick, Pacific Institute, USA

 15:15 Â Â Mapping Changing Freshwater Availability and Groundwater Depletion with the NASA GRACE Satellite Mission.
 Prof. Jay Famiglietti, UCI, USA

 Tackling African & Asian Water Issues with Advanced Technologies